In-grid-collective/servPubWiki/Old Notes + tutorials/05-VPN and Reverse Proxy Server.md

 # NginX for Reverse Proxy

 Apache and NginX seem to be the two main competitors for web server software.
-There main pros and cons are outlined in [this article](https://www.hostinger.co.uk/tutorials/nginx-vs-apache-what-to-use/#:~:text=The%20main%20difference%20between%20NGINX,to%20have%20generally%20better%20performance) and [this article](https://www.hostinger.co.uk/tutorials/nginx-vs-apache-what-to-use/#:~:text=The%20main%20difference%20between%20NGINX,to%20have%20generally%20better%20performance.).
+There main pros and cons are outlined in [[https://www.hostinger.co.uk/tutorials/nginx-vs-apache-what-to-use/#:~:text=The main difference between NGINX,to have generally better performance]] and [[https://www.hostinger.co.uk/tutorials/nginx-vs-apache-what-to-use/#:~:text=The main difference between NGINX,to have generally better performance.]].

 The gist is that NginX seems to be "better" in terms of performance and speed, but it doesn't seem to have full support on windows computers and needs an external processor for dynamic websites (not sure if we need that though).
 Basically NginX is faster because it does less out of the box, which is why we will be using it now.

-if you havent already install Nginx, like we did for the pi [](02-Web%20Server%20Setup%20on%20Pi.md#NginX)
+if you havent already install Nginx, like we did for the pi [[02-Web Server Setup on Pi.md#NginX]]

 ## Reverse Proxy Configuration

 Make sure you have installed Nginx.
-If you do not have it installed refer to [](02-Web%20Server%20Setup%20on%20Pi.md#NGINX)
+If you do not have it installed refer to [[02-Web Server Setup on Pi.md#NGINX]]

 Add an nginx config file at ``/etc/nginx/sites-available/<SERVERNAME>.conf``